Our self-image is all about how we see ourselves. It gives us a sense of our personality and helps gives us clarity and understanding about our life.

-The positive psychology toolkit has some excellent exercises to help enhance self-image.
+The PositivePsychology.com Toolkit has some excellent exercises to help enhance self-image.

-The goal of this tool is all about helping you reframe self-critical and judgmental thoughts into thoughts that are healthier, more realistic, and helpful.
+The goal of this tool is to help you reframe self-critical and judgmental thoughts into thoughts that are healthier, more realistic, and helpful.

 When we are self-judgmental, we tend to form an opinion about ourselves that is not helpful.
 Utilizing this tool helps you become more aware of this type of harmful thinking so you can develop the capacity to provide yourself with unconditional positive regard.

-The goal of this exercise is all about helping you become more self-aware of your inner critic.
-Examining those self-critical thoughts and the way you talk to yourself can help you understand where these thoughts are coming from so you can learn to move away from them.
+The goal of this exercise is to help you become more aware of your inner critic.
+Examining self-critical thoughts and the way you talk to yourself can help you understand where these thoughts are coming from so you can learn to move away from them.